Last updated on

 Prevent Calcium Buildup and Corrosion on Faucets

-In order to avoid clogging pipes, affecting water pressure and eventually requiring pipe replacement you should get a water softener installed.
-If you install a water softener your faucets will be cleaner after one lime scale cleaning because the build up happens when tap water has dissolved minerals.
+To prolong the lifespan of your faucet, avoid clogging pipes, affecting water pressure and eventually requiring pipe replacement, you should get a water softener installed.
+If you install a water softener, your faucets will be cleaner after one limescale cleaning because the build-up happens when tap water has dissolved minerals.

 Your best option in avoiding these problems is by ensuring you always have the right amount of minerals in your tap water.
 This helps avoid having calcium accumulate on pipes and destroy components that store overflow from sinks, showers, dishwashers etc.